sinri/Yomi/README.md

 # Yomi
-A queue handler for PHP
+A queue handler for PHP (as it should be...)

+Now it is a mix...

 ## SocketAgent